eclipse-velocitas/velocitas-docs/content/en/docs/about/deployment_model/vehicle_app_releases/_index.md

 The Velocitas project provides a two-stage process for development, continuous integration, and release of a new version of a Vehicle App.

 - **Stage 1 - Build & Test**
-  On every new push to the `main` branch or every update to a pull request, a GitHub workflow is automatically executed to build your application as a container (optionally for different platforms), runs automated tests and code quality checks, and stores all results as GitHub artifacts for future reference with a default retention period of 90 days.
+  On every new push to the `main` branch or every update to a pull request, a GitHub workflow is automatically executed to build your application as a container (optionally for different platforms), runs automated tests and code quality checks, and stores all results as GitHub artifacts for future reference with a [default retention period of 90 days](https://docs.github.com/en/organizations/managing-organization-settings/configuring-the-retention-period-for-github-actions-artifacts-and-logs-in-your-organization).

   The workflow provides quick feedback during development and improves efficient collaboration.

 - **Stage 2 - Release**
   Once the application is ready to be released in a new version, a dedicated release workflow is automatically executed as soon as you create a new release via GitHub.

-  The release workflow bundles all relevant artifacts into one tagged set of files and makes it possible to push this information to the preferred container registry of your choice (e.g. to be used for an over-the-air update container registry) or use the information for quality assurance and documentation.
+  The release workflow bundles all relevant images and artifacts into one tagged set of files and makes it possible to be pushed to the GitHub Container Registry as well as for the information to be used for quality assurance and documentation accordingly.

 The drawing below illustrates the different workflows, actions and artifacts that are automatically created for you.
 Both workflows are intended as a sensible baseline and can be extended and adapted to your own project's needs.